Born c. 1921, Bamako, Mali

 Akron Art Museum, Akron, USA

-Bronx Museum of Art, Bronx, New-Yor, USA
+Bronx Museum of Art, New-York, USA

 Credit Suisse Trust Collection, Switzerland

-Detroit Institute of Arts Detroit, MI
+Detroit Institute of Arts Detroit, USA

 Fogg Art Museum, Harvard University Art Museums, Cambridge, England